nartallax/runtyper/README.md

 ## Usage

 To validate arguments of some function, you need to build parameter checker first.
-To build such checker, you can use `Runtyper.getArrayParameterChecker` or `Runtyper.getObjectParameterChecker`, depending on how you prefer to receive your parameters.
-Array checker is preferred, because it allows for destructurizing.
+To build such checker, you can use `Runtyper.getArrayParameterChecker` or `Runtyper.getObjectParameterChecker`, depending on how you prefer to receive your arguments.
+Array checker is preferred, because it allows function to receive destructurized arguments.
 Object checker will not only validate types of arguments, but also will place arguments into array for you to call the function.
-You also have `Runtyper.getPublicMethodsOfClass` that can help you in getting the functions without referencing them one by one, but it's up to you to organize it.
+You also have `Runtyper.getPublicMethodsOfClass` that can help you get the functions without referencing them one by one, but it's up to you to organize it.

 External types (that is, types that come not from your code, but from some packages) are not included by default, and you will get runtime error if you will try to build validator for a type that is external or refers to external.
-You can allow types from specific external packages to be included, but this will result in unpredictable code bloat, see below.
+You can allow types from specific external packages to be included, but this may result in unpredictable code bloat, see below.
 Adding package to allowed is done with `includeExternalTypesFrom` parameter:

 	"compilerOptions": {
 		"plugins": [{
 			"transform": "@nartallax/runtyper",
 			"type":"program",
 			"includeExternalTypesFrom": [
 				"typescript",
 				"@types/node"
 			]
 		}]
 		... other compiler options ...
 	}